merely-useful/py-rse/index.md

 One of the problem in a synchronous meeting is the tendency of some people to speak far more than others.
-Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.
+Other meeting members may be so accustomed to this that they don't speak up even when they have valuable points to make.\index{meetings!how to run}

 One way to combat this is to give everyone [three sticky notes][three_stickies] at the start of the meeting.